 I am an award-winning and innovative educator.
 Currently, I am Academic Coordinator at International House, the University of Melbourne.
-I manage the academic program including academic advising, teaching, the library and graduate student academic development.
+I manage the academic program including academic advising, teaching, the library and archives, and graduate student academic development.

 I offer writing workshops to universities in Australia and internationally.
 Short classes, whole day and two-day writing masterclasses suitable for graduate researchers and supervisors can be delivered online or face-to-face.

 University clients include: Canberra, Griffith, QUT, UNSW, Melbourne, RMIT, Monash, Deakin, La Trobe, Liverpool John Moore University (UK).
 To enquire, contact me via this form.

 I have lectured in English Literature at the University of Melbourne, professional communication at the Melbourne Business School and have a particular interest in doctoral development including as an external supervisor for doctoral candidates at the School of Culture and Communication, the University of Melbourne and a lecturer in the Graduate Research School at La Trobe.
 I was a Lecturer at La Trobe University and Academic Coordinator of the Learning Hubs (2018-19), setting up a full program of learning support for students on all campuses and online.

 I have a track record of successfully managing small and large projects, particularly in building digital systems and resources, and in developing collaborations across institutions, to support student learning.
 I am passionate about helping students and researchers transition into the highest levels of achievement through one-to-one and group teaching, and online engagement.
 I have a wider interest in university policy and governance, particularly in increasing access to educational opportunity.